CIDgravity/cidg-docs/content/en/storage-providers/manage/clients/index.md

 ![Manage client Peer IDs](client-peer-ids.png)

-#### 5. Storage deal rate
+#### 5. Set rate limits

-Irrespective of the globally defined limits for the miner, it is feasible to establish limits that are exclusive to this specific client.
+Irrespective of the global limits for the miner, it is feasible to establish limits only to this specific client.

-Once their predefined limits are surpassed, all of the customer's deals will be subject to rejection until a reset is performed.
+Once their limits are reached, all of the customer's deals will be rejected until a reset is performed.

 {{< alert icon="tip" >}}
-To establish no limits, simply leave both fields set at 0, signifying unrestricted allowances.
+For no limits, simply leave both fields set at 0
 {{< /alert >}}

 ![Manage storage deal rate for this client](storage-limits.png)

 #### 6. Start epoch sealing buffer

-This client-specific parameter empowers you to stipulate a minimum sector-sealing duration.
+You can set a specific start epoch sealing buffer for this specific client.
-Any deals originating from this client with a duration below this specified minimum will be subject to rejection.
+Any deals from this client with a start epoch below this specified minimum will be rejected.

-By default, the miner adheres to its global values, but you have the option to define a distinct value that exclusively applies to this client.
+By default, if nothing is set for the client, the miner global values will be used.

 {{< alert icon="warning" >}}
-It's important to express this value in hours
+The value must be express in hours
 {{< /alert >}}

 ![Define a value for the start epoch sealing buffer](start-epoch-sealing-buffer.png)